 Student researchers may want to submit their project for consideration for the Marge Scanlin Outstanding Student Research Award.
 This Scholarship is awarded each year to a deserving student who has contributed to the camp research body of knowledge.
 The purpose of the award is to encourage students to undertake camp research and present their findings at the annual ACA conference.
 Selection is based on the quality of the abstract as well as the overall contributions the student as well as the research project has made to the camp movement.
 A monetary scholarship will be awarded to the student who is selected for the Scanlin Award.
 The student is expected to attend the conference to present the research and to use the monetary award to help defray conference expenses.
 The student selected must join ACA, if not already a member.
 All student members receive complementary registration for the conference.
-For more information on the Scanlin Award, visit: http://www.acacamps.org/research/connect/scanlin-award or contact Dr. Ann Gillard at email@example.com.
+For more information on the Scanlin Award, visit: www.acacamps.org/research/connect/scanlin-award or contact Dr. Ann Gillard at email@example.com.

 If a proposal is accepted for presentation and/or as a poster, we expect the author to attend the conference to fulfill that obligation.
 People presenting their research at the conference are expected to register for at least one day.
 We appreciate the contributions made by researchers through their participation in the Camp Research Forum and the conference in general.

 Summaries will undergo review by a review team with expertise in camp and youth development research.
 Submissions for the Marge Scanlin Research Award will undergo a separate review process by ACA’s Committee for the Advancement of Research and Evaluation (CARE).
 Papers may be rejected due to ineffective development of the summary, weaknesses in the study design, lack of developed applications, or time and space limitations.

 Submission Deadline and Timetable

 We hope you will submit your research for consideration and look forward to offering a premier Forum on camp-related research.